Gepetto/cpcc2_tiago/README.md

 #### Pveg Chained Controller

-The PvegChainedController is at the lowest level in the command chain : it is connected directly to the robot hardware through an hardware interface and sends effort command to the motors.
-For communicating it might be tempting to send it command through a topic or a service but that would be an unreliable solution for real time and fast control of Tiago, we rather turn this controller into a chained one giving it new and fast communication tools : reference interfaces
+The PvegChainedController is at the lowest level in the command chain : it is connected directly to the robot hardware through a hardware interfaces and sends effort commands to the motors.
+For communicating it might be tempting to send command through a topic or a service but that would be an unreliable solution for real time and fast control of Tiago, we rather turn this controller into a chained one giving it new and fast communication tools : reference interfaces

 #### Crocoddyl Controller

-The CrocoddylController is a used to retrieve the solver results, it computes the command value and send them to the PvegChainedController through the virtual hardware interface.
+The CrocoddylController is a used to retrieve the solver results, it computes the command value and send them to the PvegChainedController through the virtual hardware interfaces.
 From its side those interfaces have nothing special but their prefix name.

 ## How to launch the controllers ?